draggeta/blog/content/posts/2019/netscaler-11-caching-issue-when-using-content-switching/index.md

 {{</mermaid>}}

 ## An annoying fix

+> **Update:** A reader pointed out that disabling the default authentication page caching, also disables the caching functionality globally.
+The way to do this was in one of the [links in this article](https://discussions.citrix.com/topic/388657-netscaler-caches-files-even-if-integrated-cache-is-not-licensed-disabled/#comment-1977305), but I assumed that it only disabled the caching for the NS served AAA pages.
+>
+>After disabling the caching, the cache remains frozen on the server.
+After clearing the cache by a reboot or failover, I can confirm that the static content from the Exchange servers weren't being served by the Netscalers anymore.
+> The command to disable the caching is `set aaa parameter -enableStaticPageCaching NO`.
+Before implementing this, test the impact in your environment.

 The problem was now identified, but I still had an issue: How to fix this?
 Clearing the cache is the obvious solution, but if the `Integrated Cache` feature is not licensed, there is no way to empty it with a command or via the GUI.